lsst/dp0-2_lsst_io/tutorials-examples/Portal-6.rst

 click the colored box (blue square) next to the "expand window" icon at the bottom left corner of the image panel.
 Having different coordinate systems for the overlaid grid and readout is useful for determining an object's position across the two reference frames.

 .. figure:: /_static/portal_tut06_step02b.png
     :width: 700
     :name: portal_tut06_step02b
     :alt: A screenshot displaying the drop-down menu for selecting a grid coordinate system to overlay, along with the option to choose the readout coordinate to print out.

     Figure 4: Demonstration of selecting a coordinate system for the overlaid grid and configuring the readout format.

+**Note:** Remove a layer completely by clicking the "x" next to the "color" box, or temporarily disable it by toggling the sliding button for that layer.

 **2.3.** A different unit other than the default degrees is available for measuring the distance between two selected points.
 Options include arcminutes, arcseconds, and pixels.